bstaple1/MTGA_Draft_17Lands/README.md

 - Current Draft: Lists the current draft type (Premier, Quick, or Traditional) that the application has identified

-    - The application has only ever been tested on Premier and Quick drafts.
+    - The application has been tested with Premier, Quick, and Traditional drafts.
-    - The Arena logs don't contain the pack data for pack 1, pick 1 for Premier drafts
+    - In the Arena logs, P1P1 doesn't appear for Premier and Traditional drafts until after P1P2

 - Deck Filter: A drop-down that lists all of the available deck color permutations that you can use to filter the deck card ratings.